tripincloud/MusicLibrary-DataStructures/README.md

 # MusicLibrary-DataStructures

-A music library built in C during a Data Structures exam
+A music library built in C as an intro to more advanced low level data structures.

+# Collaborator
+@tripincloud